 Meet the Board

-Our Board ( Governance Team ) is made up of six experienced men and women who are passionate about leading Amnesty International in New Zealand.
+Our Board is made up of eight experienced men and women who are passionate about leading Amnesty International in New Zealand.
 Meet our current members.

 A Samoan New Zealander, Peter is currently a Partner with business consultancy, Navigator Limited.
-He was previously the Interim Chief Executive and General Manager Corporate Affairs at the Tāmaki Regeneration Company, an organisation tackling a programme of major developmental (in particular housing), economic and social regeneration in East Auckland.
+He has worked as a New Zealand diplomat and trade negotiator.
+His executive experience includes Head of Government / Community Relations for NZ Post Group and Interim Chief Executive and General Manager Corporate Affairs at the Tāmaki Regeneration Company (a Crown company).
 As Interim CEO in 2014/15, Peter was the youngest Crown company chief executive in the country at age 36.

 Rosslyn Noonan was elected to the Amnesty International GT in 2013 and has been the Vice-Chair since 2014.
 She has had a range of governance and management experience.